sergionoviello/edx_reactive_programming-/kvstore/README.md

 Clients are expected to not reuse request IDs before the request has been fully processed and responded to.
 For a more detailed discussion of these restrictions and on how lifting them would affect the solution please refer to the last section below.

-This is a complex assignment.
-Please read the whole description before attempting to solve the exercise.
-In the last section you will find a step-by-step list of which subtasks you need to solve in order to have a complete solution.
-If you are unable to arrive at a full solution due to time constraints, don’t despair, for you will have learnt a lot along the way.

 Overview of the system components
 The key-value store and its environment consists of the following components: